xebia-functional/lambda/blog/README.md

 1. The maximum event batch size for `events-a` and `events-b` is set to 1.
 This case is not at all representative of real-world use cases, but minimizes variability and nondeterminism when taking measurements.
 It allows us to extrapolate a kind of idealized unit cost.
+We refer to this as _benchmark #1_ is the results below.
 2. The maximum event batch size for `events-a` and `events-b` is set to 64.
 This case more closely aligns with real practice.
 The associated variances are present in almost all real-world use cases, so this gives us insight into typical patterns.
+We refer to this as _benchmark #2_ in the results below.

 We use the following [Cloudwatch](https://aws.amazon.com/cloudwatch/) [Logs (CWL)